 - In line with the upcoming General Data Protection Regulation, Faber Academy will not store unnecessary information about you for longer than we need to.
 Your email address will not be added to our mailing list.

 - Faber Academy will delete your application within 6 months of the deadline passing.

 - Unsuccessful applications

-- If your application is unsuccessful, we’ll let you know within a week of the application deadline.
+- If your application is unsuccessful, we’ll let you know within two weeks of the application deadline.

-- You will then not be eligible to apply for Writing A Novel until the next iteration; eg, if you apply to the scholarship for the January version of the course, you will not be eligible to apply for the course until the October version.
+- You will then not be eligible to apply for or book the relevant course until the next iteration; eg, if you apply to the scholarship for the January version of Writing a Novel, you will not be eligible to apply for the course until the autumn version.